-- Family members want their child to audition for every talent contest, festival, and competition available. - A student is studying a second performance area with another music teacher and the parent tells the student he/she must make a choice between the two performance areas so as not to divide limited practice time. - 2A.
+- Family members want their child to audition for every talent contest, festival, and competition available. - A student is studying a second performance area with another music teacher and the parent tells the student he/she must make a choice between the two performance areas so as not to divide limited practice time. - 2.
 Competent teachers establish professional financial and business policies.
-Provide the following materials: A statement of studio/classroom policies, including information on fee structures and payment plans (actual fees do not need to be included).
+Provide the following materials: - A. A statement of studio/classroom policies, including information on fee structures and payment plans (actual fees do not need to be included). - B. A list of questions and activities for an interview/audition with a beginning student and family members, and a transfer student and family members. - C. A typed hypothetical annual budget for an average studio/classroom indicating anticipated income and expenses.
+If the candidate is a salaried music teacher or college/university pedagogy student teacher (rather than an independent studio teacher), prepare a prototype budget for the studio/classroom.